Greek Eggplant Moussaka Recipe

 To make bechamel sauce, whisk flour and butter, add in milk and cook for a few minutes.
 Add eggs and parmesan cheese.

-Assemble the moussaka
+Step 4: Assemble the Moussaka

 place the potatoes, add the eggplant and the sauce top with bechamel and parmesan then bake.